 Whilst the deceased has a right to decide who inherits their assets, the law also ensures that the interests of eligible people are protected.

-If you expected to be a beneficiary of a will, but have not been provided for, you can make a claim against the distribution of any estate, provided that you are an eligible person, and further that inadequate provision was made.
+If you expected to be a beneficiary of a will, but have not been provided for, you can make a claim against the distribution of any estate under the family provision laws, provided that you are an eligible person, and further that inadequate provision was made.

 It is important to remember that if you believe you are eligible to claim on an Estate, or if you are responsible for the management of an Estate, that you comply with section 54 of the Succession Act 2006 (NSW).
 This entitles certain categories of people to inspect or obtain a copy of a will after the will-maker has passed away.
 These categories include: